Genesis (TV series)

 Genesis is a 2013 Philippine television drama science fiction series broadcast by GMA Network.
 Directed by Joyce E. Bernal and Mark A. Reyes, it stars Dingdong Dantes.
 It premiered on October 14, 2013 on the network's Telebabad line up.
 The series concluded on December 27, 2013 with a total of 55 episodes.

-It was replaced by Carmela: Ang Pinakamagandang Babae sa Mundong Ibabaw in its timeslot.
+The series is streaming online on YouTube.